Pistonite/botw-recipe/dump/README.md

 The recipe ID = 0 corresponds to choosing 5 `None` ingredients.
 This is not a valid recipe, just a placeholder.

-see `/app/data/src/lib.rs` for an efficient algorithm to convert between recipe inputs and recipe ID.
+See `/app/data/src/recipe.rs` for an efficient algorithm to convert between recipe inputs and recipe ID.

-Having recipe ID like this allows us to effciently pack the database.
+Having recipe ID like this allows us to efficiently pack the database.
 Essentially, we don't need to store the input, just the output, and the input can be inferred from the position of the output in the entire list.